Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Results and Discussion

 \subsection{Correlation Functions}

-Figure~\ref{fig:corr} shows the background-subtracted dihadron azimuthal correlations in 20-60\% Au+Au collisions as a function of the trigger particle orientation relative to the event plane, $\phis$.
-The thin histograms embracing the shaded area indicate the systematic uncertainties due to anitropic flow.
+Figure~\ref{fig:corr} shows the $v_2$ and $v_4$ background-subtracted dihadron azimuthal correlations in 20-60\% Au+Au collisions as a function of the trigger particle orientation relative to the event plane, $\phis$.
+The subtracted flow background is given by Eq.~(\ref{eq:bkgd}) using measurements in Table~\ref{tab:v2} and the parameterization of $\vvPsi$ by Eq.~(\ref{eq:v4}).
+The thin histograms embracing the shaded area indicate the systematic uncertainties due to anisotropic flow.
 The horizontal shaded band around zero indicates the systematic uncertainties due to \zyam\ background normalization.
 The slight modulations of the edges of the band are because of the anisotropic flow in the combintorial background.
-For comparison the minimum-bias \dAu\ inclusive dihadron correlation (without differentiating with respect to an ``event plane'') is superimposed in each panel in Fig.~\ref{fig:corr}.
+For comparison, the minimum-bias \dAu\ inclusive dihadron correlation (without differentiating with respect to an ``event plane'') is superimposed in each panel in Fig.~\ref{fig:corr}.
 The trigger and associated particle $\pt$ ranges are $3<\ptt<4$~\gev\ and $1<\pta<2$~\gev\ (upper panel), and $4<\ptt<6$~\gev\ and $2<\pta<4$~\gev\ (lower panel), respectively.
 These kinematic ranges correspond to those for the raw correlations shown in Fig.~\ref{fig:raw}.
 The background-subtracted correlations for all trigger and associated particle $\pt$ ranges are presented in Appendix~\ref{app} in Figs.~\ref{figApp:corr34} and~\ref{figApp:corr46}.

 As seen in Fig.~\ref{fig:corr}, the near-side peaks in Au+Au collisions are evident for all trigger particle orientations.
 The single-peak shape of the near-side correlation remains relatively unchanged from in-plane ($\phis\sim0$) to out-of-plane ($\phis\sim\pi/2$).
 However, the amplitude of the near-side peak decreases with $\phis$, becoming similar to that from \dAu\ collisions at large $\phis$.
-Our previous studies have shown that the near-side correlation, while not much modified at high $\pt$, is enhanced in Au+Au collisions relative to \pp\ and \dAu\ collisions at low to modest $\pt$~\cite{jetspec,ridge,Horner}.
+Our previous studies have shown that the near-side correlation, while not much modified at high $\pt$, is enhanced in Au+Au collisions relative to \pp\ and \dAu\ collisions at low to modest $\pt$~\cite{Adams:2005ph,Abelev:2009af,Aggarwal:2010rf}.
 The present results show that the near-side enhancement is mostly present for trigger particles oriented in-plane and the modification for trigger particles oriented at $\phis\sim\pi/2$ is minimal for this centrality bin.